asreview/asreview/docs/source/datasets.rst

 not automatically have access to full-text and if you do not have access you might want to read this `blog post <https://asreview.nl/tools-that-work-well-with-asreview-google-scholar-button/>`__.

-When using the ASReview command line interface (link) for simulation, an additional binary variable to indicate labeling decisions (``0`` = irrelevant, ``1`` = relevant) is required for ALL records.
-If labels are available for a part of the dataset (i.e., partly labelled data), the labels will be automatically detected and used for prior knowledge.
+When using the :ref:`ASReview command line interface for simulation
+<cli:Simulate>`, an additional binary variable to indicate labeling decisions
+(``0`` = irrelevant, ``1`` = relevant) is required for ALL records.
+In
+ASReview LAB, if labels are available for a part of the dataset (i.e., partly labeled data), the labels will be automatically detected and used for prior knowledge.

 Compatibility